SoumyaMukhija/pyshop/README.md

 # pyshop
-A tool for extracting and comparing prices of a book from amazon, flipkart and snapdeal
+A tool for extracting and comparing prices of a book from amazon, flipkart and snapdeal: CURRENTLY ONGOING

 Pre-requisites:
 1- Python version 3.6.1